Skip to main content

 Your phone company is a critical part of most business operations, especially as your business grows.
 They typically provide your phone lines, internet connection, access, or both.

-For the sake of this discussion, let’s look at this from the perspective of phone services, which may be in the form of analog, digital, or VoIP phone systems.
+For the sake of this discussion, let’s consider phone services, which may be analog, digital, or VoIP phone systems.

-The world of voice and data is rapidly becoming one and the same, so this can itself be a little confusing.
+The world of voice and data is rapidly becoming the same, which can be confusing.
 Also known as a dial tone provider, carrier, LEC, or ISP, the service that phone companies provide is how most of us:

 • Communicate through desk phones or cell phones